Laundry. The necessary evil of every living human soul (excepting nudists).

 Camp 2: You are responsible for all the laundry,

-(also great tips for those who take laundry to a do it yourself Laundromat one day a week.)
+(also great tips for those who take laundry to a Laundromat one day a week.)

 This is my camp.
 My husband works 50+ hours a week and my children are all under the age of 5.
 My oldest is now beginning to help as I reward her with stickers for her sticker chart and train her how to do it.